postmanlabs/postman-runtime/docs/protocol-profile-behavior.md

 - `followAuthorizationHeader: Boolean`<br/>
 Retain `authorization` header when a redirect happens to a different hostname.

+- `protocolVersion: String`<br/>
+HTTP Protocol version to be used, supported values are 'http1', 'http2', and 'auto'

 - `removeRefererHeaderOnRedirect: Boolean`<br/>
 Removes the `referer` header when a redirect happens.